Chinese Americans: Mental illness

 Genetic mental illness is stigmatized in China.
-A study compared the attitude of Chinese Americans towards mental illness with genetic causes and that of European American, finding that there is a perception of eugenics existing among Chinese Americans.
-Consequently, in order to reduce the stigma in the society, more efforts should be devoted to this population.
+A study compared the attitude of Chinese Americans toward mental illness with genetic causes and that of European American, finding that there is a perception of eugenics existing among Chinese Americans.

 Stigma and eugenics

 The journal launched by the above study highlights the idea of genetic essentialism, namely, genes are largely deterministic of individual characteristics and behavior.
 There is a separation between the normal and the deviant, which drives the process of stigma labeling.
 On the other hand, since genetic diseases can be passed on from one generation to another, some mental illnesses are shared in a family, stigmatizing all members involved.
 Another viewpoint relevant to genetic essentialism is that, since genes are perceived by the common people as difficult to modify, genetic mental illness is likely to persist, and so is the stigma.
-As a result, the mindset of many Chinese Americans is formulated as diseases with genetic causes being more serious than those without.
+As a result, the mindset of many Chinese Americans is that diseases with genetic causes are more serious than those without.

 The same journal also delivers some hypotheses made on the basis of the long history of eugenics in China.
 First, Chinese Americans are more in favor of eugenic policies than European Americans.
-Secondly, more stigma would be generated towards genetic attributions of any diseases in Chinese American population.
-China used to implement restrictions on marriage licenses to people with genetic illnesses, which has made the attitude of Chinese Americans towards premarital genetic screening more supportive, especially when facing a chance of genetic defects.
+Secondly, more stigma would be generated toward genetic attributions of any diseases in Chinese American population.
+China used to implement restrictions on marriage licenses to people with genetic illnesses, which has made the attitude of Chinese Americans toward premarital genetic screening more supportive, especially when facing a chance of genetic defects.
 Moreover, from the perspective of this group of people, knowing whether a marriage partner has family history of mental illness with genetic basis is fairly important.